geoclaps/advanced-custom-fields-pro/readme.txt

 Contributors: elliotcondon
 Tags: acf, fields, custom fields, meta, repeater Requires at least: 4.7
-Tested up to: 5.6
+Tested up to: 5.8
 Requires PHP: 5.6
+Stable tag: 5.10.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Customize WordPress with powerful, professional and intuitive fields.
+Proudly powering over 1 million websites, Advanced Custom Fields is the plugin WordPress developers love.

 == Description ==

+Advanced Custom Fields turns WordPress sites into a fully-fledged content management system by giving you all the tools to do more with your data.

 Use the Advanced Custom Fields plugin to take full control of your WordPress edit screens & custom field data.